khicago/markit/docs/faq.md

 ### Do I need any additional dependencies?

-No!
-MarkIt has **zero external dependencies** and only uses Go's standard library.
+No, MarkIt has no external dependencies and only uses Go's standard library.

 ### How do I import MarkIt in my code?